Open Inventory Sale!

 Pros: Quartz has gained popularity in recent years due to it being low maintenance.
 Quartz does not require routine sealing.
 It is naturally durable and some slabs even mimic the look of natural stone at a fraction of the price compared to their natural stone counterparts.
 Quartz is also scratch and stain-resistant.
 With modern technology, quartz comes in a variety of options, colors, and styles.

 Cons: It’s hard to find as many negatives with quartz; however, it can get pricey depending on the style and look you are trying to achieve.
 Pricing can range from $60-$200 per square foot.
 In addition, quartz is not as heat resistant compared to other countertops.

 Pros: When you’re talking wood countertops, most will say they chose this option because of its natural organic beauty.
 Wood countertops offer an appearance that is unrivaled by any other surface.

-Cons: If wood is your countertop choice, then you should be ready for consist and diligent upkeep.
-Wood surfaces must be properly sealed, protected against water damage and over time will need to be refinished.
+Cons: If wood is your countertop choice, then you should be ready for consistent and diligent upkeep.
+Wood surfaces must be properly sealed, protected against water damage, and over time will need to be refinished.

 Pros: Depending on your needs, laminate is often chosen for its affordable prices and an array of color offerings.
 It remains popular for anyone on a tight budget and its easy installation process gives owners an option to self-install.